Corlicons/mineros/README.md

 # MineROS relase 1.0 documentation

-MineROS allows the user to fully control a mc bot using ros services and topics, The current version of MineROS is made for ROS2 Humble and is still in development.
+MineROS allows the user to fully control a MC bot using ROS services and topics, The current version of MineROS is made for ROS2 Humble and is still in development.
 The purpose of this project is to give a conducive learning environment for people who want to learn ROS2 and python.
 Specifically for people who want to learn mavros, as this is what the project attempts to mock.

 ## Dependencies
 - ROS2 Humble